devkavin/otptest/README.md

 ```
 composer require phpmailer/phpmailer
 ```
-   2. Copy the path to the <autoload.php> file in the generated "\vendor" folder.
+   2. Copy the path to the <autoload.php> file in the generated "/vendor" folder.

    3. Navigate to send.php and paste the path as shown in the image below.